"Woman, child, man and wife, the best love to have is the love of life"

 New Rising Sun - West Coast Seattle Boy

-Peace In Mississippi - Coupled with Valleys Of Neptune as a CD single (in 2010, without the Douglas overdubs)
+Peace In Mississippi - Coupled with Valleys Of Neptune as a CD single (in 2010, without the Douglas overdubs) - then it was included on the purple box re-release.

 The best thing about the album was the superb cover (taken from an old French sleeve for an "Are You Experienced"/"Axis: Bold As Love" double package -see Alternate Sleeves) by the great comic book artist Jean Giraud alias Mobius.
 He in fact later teamed up with the journalist who had photographed Jimi eating, Jean-Noel Coghe, to publish a lavishly illustrated book about Jimi in the nineties (see my Bibliography). - 10/10